cjohansen/dumdom/Readme.md

 be a drop-in replacement for Quiescent in any project that does not rely explicitly on any React APIs or third-party components.
 It does not necessarily commit to all the same restrictions that the Quiescent API imposes.
-The following is a list of minor details between the two:
+The following is a list of minor differences between the two:

 - Quiescent does not allow the use of `:on-render` along with either of `:on-mount` and `:on-update`.
 Dumdom acknowledges that some components will